Have you ever tried to do still life photography? It’s a wonderful way for photographers to practice and improve their skills.

 9. Prepare your subject

-Before you get started with the photoshoot, it’s important to prepare your subject.
-There are many examples of still life tips and tricks that photographers use to enhance food or products to make them camera-ready.
+Before you get started with a still life photography shoot, it’s important to prepare your subject.
+There are many examples of still life photography skills that photographers use to enhance food or products to make them camera-ready.

-You can be as creative as you want to enhance your pictures.
+You can be as creative as you want to enhance your still life photographs.
 Just be careful not to cross an ethical line if you’re doing professional product photography or food photography.

 Preparing the objects in the scene is not only about enhancing or adding a wow factor; it’s also about attention to detail.
 If you’re working with silverware, you might want to polish it before setting your scene – the same goes for jewelry.

 The use of color is a powerful tool in still life photography.
-It can be a source of contrast or a common theme between objects.
+It can be a source of contrast or a common theme between objects in the viewer’s eye.

-Texture can add visual interest to a still life photograph.
-Think about a tabletop scene: does it look better on a white-polished table, or can it benefit from a rugged wood surface?
+Texture can add visual interest to a still life photograph in your next photo shoot.
+Think about a tabletop scene: will the final image with a plate of steaming food look better on a white-polished table, or can it benefit from a rugged wood surface?

-Using a textured background can create a contrast between the negative space and the subject.
+Using a textured background for fine art or product photography can create a contrast between the negative space and the subject.
 Of course, this isn’t a rule for all your images, but it works well in some situations.

-Another important texture is the one from the subject.
-Think about an orange: would you rather see a flat shape or the texture of the peel?
+Another important texture is the one that the still life subject provides.
+Think about an orange under the studio lights: would you rather see a flat shape or the texture of the peel?

 To take creative control of the texture, you have to consider the object and the lighting.
 Remember that soft light coming from the front will flatten a texture.
 If you want to highlight it, use a harder light that comes from the side.

 When your image tells a story, the viewer is immediately involved in it and gets invested.
-Make your still life photography communicate something to the viewer to have a more successful photo.
-You can get as creative as you want.
+Make your still life photography communicate something to the viewer to have stunning still life shots.
+You can get as creative as you want and find inspiration from the natural world to create still life art.

-Maybe you want to tell the story of your grandfather by making a still life of the family heirlooms, or the story of a culture with some traditional objects.
+Maybe you want to tell your grandfather’s story by making a still life of the family heirlooms or the story of a culture with some traditional objects.

 13. Shoot more than one picture

-As I mentioned before, it’s always good to plan your image.
-Imagine how you want it to look and draw a sketch that will work as a guideline.
+As I mentioned before, it’s always good to plan your still life image.
+Imagine how you want it to look and draw a sketch that will guide the final image.

-However, once you have that shot, don’t stop there.
-Try changing the lighting setup, rearrange the objects, change your camera settings and point of view.
+However, one of the best photography tips I can share is that once you have that shot, don’t stop there.
+Still life photography demands that you change the lighting setup, rearrange the objects, change your camera settings and point of view.

 14. Represent abstract concepts

-To get started with conceptual still lifes, you can browse some art books.
-Painters have used this technique for centuries and you can get great inspiration from them and their art.
+To get started with conceptual still life photography, you can browse some photography and art books.
+Painters have used this technique for centuries, and you can get great inspiration from them and their art.

 15. Keep your eyes open